 You don’t have to be a home inspector to perform a visual inspection like this.
 You are just simply looking for things that look out of place or different than they were before.
 If you notice that a piece of your soffit is missing, a hole has been chewed in your siding or fascia, or you have a gutter that is hanging down, you may have a squirrels living in the attic.
 It is very common on newer homes to have a large gap above the gutter line that provides squirrels with entry into the attic.

 When people hear noises in their home they often contribute these noises to the settling of simply living in an older home.
 However, these noises can sound very similar to some of the noises that squirrels make when they are walking across your ceiling or running across your roof.

 This nesting will simply look like straw and may be protruding from vents or soffits.
 If you see squirrel nesting sticking out of these places, this is a good indicator that you have squirrels living in your attic or crawl space

 This provides cover for squirrels and other animals to move around the property undetected.

 Not only can the trees themselves cause damage to the home, but they are often highways for squirrels traveling on and off the roof.
 Squirrels can still climb up siding, brick, gutter downspouts and many other areas, so simply cutting down trees will not solve the problem.
 However, it will help to eliminate the easy access to the roof.

 There is no such thing as a 100% squirrel-proof bird feeder.
 People love to watch the birds on their feeders and like to keep the feeders as close to the home as possible.
 However, this will attract squirrels and many other nuisance animals that may cause damage to the home.
 Squirrels frequently feed off of the ground so bird feeders can be a huge problem when it comes to keeping squirrels away.

-- If you feed your pets outside please make sure to bring their food and water bowls back inside when they are done eating.
+If you feed your furry family members outside please make sure to bring their food and water bowls back inside when they are done eating.

-- Use only squirrel-proof garbage cans to keep unwanted nuisance squirrels from rummaging through garbage.
+Use only squirrel-proof garbage cans to keep unwanted nuisance squirrels from rummaging through garbage.

 This will attract all different types of wildlife that will cause problems on your property.